 Canned food for husky puppies

-Canned food for husky puppies usually contains meat such as veal, chicken, salmon, duck or lamb and some forest fruits or vegetables.
-These recipes are based on what dog’s ancestors, the wolves, eat in the wilderness.
+Canned food for husky puppies usually contains meat such as veal, chicken, salmon, duck or lamb, and some forest fruits or vegetables.
+These recipes are based on what the dog’s ancestors, the wolves, eat in the wilderness.
 Wolves hunt the prey, hence the meat, and the fruits or the vegetables are consumed right from the bushes as a minor part of their diet.

 Wolves also eat grass to purge their digestive system so don’t worry if you see your puppy chewing or nibbling on some grass.

 Don’t give your husky puppy canned food that contains only meat.
 He needs more than just meat in order to have a balanced diet.
 If you have canned food for puppies that contain only meat you don’t have to worry about it.
 Steam some vegetables such as carrots or beans and mix them with the canned food when you’re giving it to your pup.

 If you have forest fruits nearby, it can be frozen fruits, such as blueberries and raspberries, put 2 or 3 small pieces in all meat canned food.
 You can do this until you finished the batch.
 Don’t forget to cut the carrots, and even the fruits if the size is too big, in small pieces so there will be no choking hazard.
 After that, you can opt for other and more adequate wet food.

 Feeding your husky puppy wet dog food – pros and cons